postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 The pooler did a decent amount of work around parsing queries, making sure they are read-only `SELECT`s, and routing them, at random, to replicas.
 If any replica was down for any reason, it would route around it to remaining machines.

 #### Postgres Replicas
 Postgres replicas were running on `c5.9xlarge` machines with 36 vCPUs and 72 GB of RAM.
-The hot dataset fit entirely in memory.
+The hot dataset fits entirely in memory.
 The servers were intentionally saturated to maximum capacity before scaling up to test queuing and graceful degradation of performance.

 #### Raw Results